SciCompMod/memilio/.github/pull_request_template.md

 As many checkboxes as possible should be ticked.

 ### Checks by code author:
-* [ ] There is at least one issue associated with the merge request.
+* [ ] There is at least one issue associated with the pull request.
 * [ ] The branch follows the naming conventions as defined in the [git workflow][1].
 * [ ] New code adheres with the [coding guidelines][2]
 * [ ] Tests for new functionality has been added